Saudi Aramco Plans Debt Market Comeback With Multi-tranche Bond Deal

 Aramco’s outstanding U.S. dollar-denominated bonds due in 2029 were trading at 2.05% on Monday, a slightly higher yield than Saudi government paper with a similar maturity, Refinitiv data showed.

+A bond prospectus, seen by Reuters, detailed risks for investors, including the COVID-19 virus and the Saudi government’s decisions on oil production and spare capacity.

+“Saudi Aramco’s costs of complying with such decisions, may not maximise returns for Saudi Aramco,” the prospectus said, citing possible restrictions on its oil output.

-Aramco earlier this month reported a 44.6% drop in third-quarter net profit as the pandemic continued to choke demand and weigh on crude prices.
+Aramco reported a 44.6% drop in third-quarter net profit this month as the pandemic continued to choke demand and weigh on crude prices.